MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 - `Long-Sleeve Logo Jersey, L`

 However, the SQL query needs some improvement.
 First, it only looks at the `FactResellerSales` table.
 It ignores the `FactInternetSales` table.
-Second, it orders the products by order quantity, when total sales revenue associated with the product is the most important consideration.
+Second, it orders the products by order quantity, when total sales revenue associated with the product is the most important consideration, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/most-sold-ai-skill-first-question.png" alt-text="Screenshot showing the first example AI skill highest sales product question." lightbox="./media/ai-skill-scenario/most-sold-ai-skill-first-question.png":::

-To improve the query generation, provide some instructions:
+To improve the query generation, provide some instructions, as shown in these examples:

 - Whenever I ask about "the most sold" products or items, the metric of interest is total sales revenue and not order quantity.
 - The primary table to use is `FactInternetSales`.
 Only use `FactResellerSales` if explicitly asked about resales or when asked about total sales.

-Asking the question again returns a different answer, `Mountain-200 Black, 46`.
+Asking the question again returns a different answer, `Mountain-200 Black, 46`, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/most-sold-ai-skill-second-question.png" alt-text="Screenshot showing the second example AI skill highest sales product question." lightbox="./media/ai-skill-scenario/most-sold-ai-skill-second-question.png":::